NetLogo/Vid-Extension/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-The NetLogo Extension Activator Template is in the public domain.
+The NetLogo Vid Extension is in the public domain.
 To the extent possible under law, Uri Wilensky has waived all copyright and related or neighboring rights.